David-Worboys/Black-DVD-Archiver/README.md

 * 16:9 Aspect ratio, usually from camcorders, uses the same resolution just remaps pixels from square to rectangular
 * Interlaced videos are kept as interlaced.
 Resizing and deinterlacing are best left to the display device
 * Only 4 GB Single Layer DVDs are supported as they are assumed to have the best archival qualities
-* The Archive folders are split into 25 GB (Blu-ray) or 4 GB (DVD) folders as chosen by the user
+* The Archive folders are split into 25 GB (Single Layer Blu-ray) or 4 GB (Single Layer DVD) folders as chosen by the user
   * Each video file has an associated sha256 checksum file to allow users to verify the integrity of the video file contents
 * Supported Container Formats